 INTPs’ high openness drives their need to engage with, learn about, and ultimately solve complex problems.

 INTPs are lower on Conscientiousness

 INTPs tend to be less conscientious than most people.

-Conscientiousness describes one’s tendency and need to be highly organized, make detailed plans and schedules, and to stick closely to conventional rules.
+Conscientiousness describes one’s tendency to be highly organized, make detailed plans and schedules, and stick closely to conventional rules.

 INTPs may also be more comfortable with irregularity and disorganization.
-They will be far less likely than others to stick to a tight schedule or routine, or to painstakingly clean and organize their surroundings.
+They will be far less likely than others to stick to a tight schedule or routine or painstakingly clean and organize their surroundings.

-Lastly, INTPs will be more comfortable questioning and/or breaking with commonly accepted rules and regulations.
+Lastly, INTPs will be more comfortable questioning and breaking with commonly accepted rules and regulations.

 INTPs are lower on Extraversion